 The Texas Compassionate Use Program (TCUP) was established in 2015.
-The Legislature expanded the program in 2019 and again in 2021, providing access to low-THC (1%) cannabis for those with a few medical conditions.
+The Legislature expanded the program in 2019 and again in 2021, providing access to low-THC (1%) cannabis for those with certain medical conditions.

 Top Recommendations to Make TCUP More Inclusive: